Selecting the Ideal Input Images

 - Avoid busy patterns, text, or objects right behind your head.

-- No strong color casts from neon lights or RGB setups if possible.
+- No strong color casts from neon lights or RGB setups.

 4. Variety that still looks like you